‘Grey’s Anatomy’ Spoilers: Will Meredith & Alex Finally Hook Up In Season 13?

 The potential of a romantic storyline for Alex and Meredith appears to have been playing out throughout the 14 episodes of the currently airing Season 13, which has Grey’s Anatomy fans and news outlets speculating that Season 13 could finally be the season the longtime friends take their friendship to the next level and start dating.

-Grey’s Anatomy fans noticed that Alex and Meredith appeared to be doing a little flirting in recent episodes of the ABC medical drama, and Us Weekly hinted that the friends dating is more than likely going to be a storyline as the remaining episodes of Season 13 play out.
+Grey’s Anatomy fans noticed that Alex and Meredith appeared to be doing a little flirting in recent episodes of the ABC medical drama.
+Us Weekly hinted that this scenario is more than likely going to be a storyline as the remaining episodes of Season 13 play out.

 “Let’s hope so,” the site reported after it was questioned where Alex would return to Grey Sloan Memorial in the episode “Back Where You Belong,” adding, “if only to give us a chance to see [Meredith] flirt with Alex at work and at home.”